 Exporting livestock from the NT

-If you are a livestock exporter there are Federal laws you must follow to send animals out of the country.
+If you're a livestock exporter, there are Federal laws you must follow to send animals out of the country.

-The Australian Government's Department of Agriculture and Water Resources is responsible for the live animal export trade and sets the conditions and welfare standards for exporting livestock.
+The Australian Government's Department of Agriculture, Water and the Environment is responsible for the live animal export trade and sets the conditions and welfare standards for exporting livestock.

 All livestock being exported must carry a National Livestock Identification System (NLIS) device or transaction tag.